2022 British Grand Prix

 The 2022 British Grand Prix (officially known as the Formula 1 Lenovo British Grand Prix 2022) was a Formula One motor race held on 3 July 2022 at the Silverstone Circuit in Northamptonshire, England.

 Carlos Sainz Jr. took both his first pole position and Formula One victory, ahead of Sergio Pérez and Lewis Hamilton.
-Championship leader, Max Verstappen finished seventh after acquiring car damage early in the race.
+Sainz became the first Spanish driver to win a race since Fernando Alonso won the 2013 Spanish Grand Prix.
+Championship leader Max Verstappen finished seventh after acquiring car damage early in the race.
 A multi-car crash occurred on the opening lap, in which Zhou Guanyu's car flipped over the tyre wall marking the circuit boundaries.

 Background

 The event was held across the weekend of the 1–3 July.
 It was the tenth round of the 2022 Formula One World Championship.
 It was the 73rd time the British Grand Prix has been held and the race took place two weeks after the Canadian Grand Prix and preceded the Austrian Grand Prix.

 Championship standings before the race

 Following the Canadian Grand Prix, Max Verstappen led the Drivers' Championship by 46 points from teammate Sergio Pérez, with Charles Leclerc third, a further three points behind.
 Red Bull Racing led the Constructors' Championship, leading Ferrari by 74 points.
 Mercedes were in third place, trailing Ferrari by 40 points.